cita-bot/cita-bot/README.md

 6. Copy example file and fill your data, save it as `grab_me.py`.

 7. Run `python grab_me.py`, follow the voice instructions.
+7.1 If p.7 does not work, run 'python3 grab-me.py'

 Examples